Apple Watch Docs

 Split alerts

 A banner slides in from the top of your screen at every kilometre or mile (matching your unit preference).
-A voice announcement reads your last split pace and current average pace — so you never need to glance at your wrist.
+A voice announcement reads the milestone, your last split time, and current average pace — for example, "Five kilometres.
+Last kilometre in four fifty-two.
+Average pace, four fifty-four per kilometre."
 Paired with a gentle haptic tap.

 🏆